mne-tools/mne-python/doc/install/manual_install.rst

   environment.

-- `PyCharm`_ is an IDE specifically for Python development that provides an all-in-one installation (no extension packages needed).
-PyCharm comes in a free and open-source Community edition and a paid "professional" edition.
+- `PyCharm`_ is an IDE specifically for Python development that provides an all-in-one solution (no extension packages needed).
+PyCharm comes in a free and open-source Community edition as well as a paid Professional edition.